HassanSajjad-302/HMake/README.md

 SampleOutput: `AB`

-`C` is skipped because `buildExplicit = true` even it is a subdirectory.
+`C` is skipped because `buildExplicit = true` even it is a subdir.

 4.

-Run hbuild in the configure directory with A/C, `hbuild A/C`:
+Run hbuild in the configure dir with A/C, `hbuild A/C`:

 Sample Output: `ABEDCF`